ggrajeda/mango/README.md

 docker run -d --env-file .env.local -p 3000:3000 mango-app
 ```

-Open http://localhost:3000 in your browser to view the running app.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the
+result.